 - The storage space that your website requires

 - Features and limitations

 Generally, the monthly price for VPS should be smaller than hosting your website on a dedicated server, and similar to or just above shared web-hosting cost.

 A hosting server is a computer that keeps the files, records, and databases of your website.
 They appear in the form of a public interface to internet users who access your website’s address.

 A virtual private server hosts your website and its files on a virtual computer that simulates a physical server.
 In reality, your website together with other websites is hosted by several physical servers.

 Through virtualization technology, the hosting company installs a virtual operating system on top of the operating system of a physical machine.
 The other websites hosted on the same computer receive the same treatment.
-So, each user gets access to a private server that is separated by the other websites virtually.
+So, each user gets access to a private server that is separated from the other websites virtually.

-When you opt for VPS hosting for your website, you have access to the same resources of a web shared server (CPU power, HDD storage space, RAM power, etc.), without physically sharing them with other users.
+When you opt for VPS hosting for your website, you have access to the same resources of a web-shared server (CPU power, HDD storage space, RAM power, etc.), without physically sharing them with other users.